 Shinto Muso-ryu jo is the art of using the four-foot staff (jo) against the Japanese samurai sword.
 It was devised in the early 1600s by swordsman Muso Gonnosuke to improve his dueling skills, and later evolved into an art used by Japan’s feudal police forces.
 Today it is comprised of 64 forms that teach the use of the short staff, sword and other classical weapons, as well as armed combat principles such as timing, targeting, and distancing.

 Diane Skoss, menkyo kaiden, has been teaching jo in Northern New Jersey for over two decades and also supervises trainees in Pennsylvania, Maryland, Virginia, Massachusetts, New Hampshire, and Southern Ontario, Canada.
-We train regularly on Sunday afternoons in Somerset County, NJ, with an additional Wednesday evening session for advanced students.
+We train regularly on Sunday afternoons in Somerset County, NJ, with an additional Wednesday evening session for advanced students, and a Saturday morning basics training.

 The 12 basic techniques (kihon) contain all of the style’s essential movements and can be practiced either solo or with a partner.
 The 64 kata are grouped into several sets, omote, chudan, ran’ai, kage, samidare, gohon no midare, shiaikuchi (okuden), and go-muso no jo.
 Each of these sets has its own particular “flavor”–basic and clear, fierce and dynamic, quick and precise, slow and measured, etc. In all kata, however, the basic format is the same, with one person wielding a jo and another wielding a wooden practice sword moving through sequences of attacking and defending movements designed to teach the correct use of each weapon.